Palestinians light candles to honor the late South African leader Nelson Mandela as they mourn in Gaza City, Gaza, Dec. 8, 2013.

 Rep. Newton Gingrich (R-GA) - 14,500

 Rep. Nita Lowey (D-NY) - 9,500

 Rep. Dick Swett (D-NH) - 8,250

 Of the five registered Arab-American or American-Muslim political action committees, only one, that of the National Association of Arab Americans, NAAA PAC, contributed to any political candidates in 1991.
 According to NAAA Executive Director Khalil Jahshan, half of the candidates assisted by NAAA PAC were challengers.
-Although few incumbents are good on the issues that concern the Arab-American electorate, Jahshan told the Washington Report, "We are witnessing a change.
+Although few incumbents are good on the issues that concern the Arab-American electorate, Jahshan told the Washington Report on Middle East Affairs, "We are witnessing a change.
 Many new candidates are willing to challenge conventional wisdom."
 He said that most candidates assisted by NAAA PAC have declared their support for a two-state solution to the Palestinian-Israeli dispute.

 NAAA PAC, which contributed only $2,500 to congressional candidates in the 1990 cycle, had contributed $3,900 to 10 candidates in the current cycle as of Dec.
 31, 1991.
 As a result, pro-Israel PACs outspent Arab-American PACs by 369 to 1.

 In the 1990 election cycle, 95 pro-Israel PACs raised $10,670,206 and contributed $4,948,934 to candidates for federal office, outspending Arab-American and American-Muslim PACs by 105 to 1.